Women on Web: Research

 Several scientific studies on the outcome of abortions and the experiences of women who have used the Women on Web service have proven that abortion via telemedicine is safe, highly effective and acceptable to women.
 This has been confirmed by the World Health Organization which has recognized that abortions done with the help of Women on Web are considered safe.

 Women on Web has also researched data from women in countries where abortion is not legally restricted to highlight the barriers in access to safe abortion services.
 Research from countries such as the UK, the Netherlands, Hungary and the USA has shown that women face obstacles to access abortion services when these services are only available in clinics or hospitals.

 Censorship

 Women on Web’s websites are censored in several countries, but there are ways to access their online consultation for abortions even if the main website is unavailable.
 Women on Web maintains several local language websites to circumvent online censorship and expand access to their service.
+In response to growing digital threads in 2026 they launchend a portal called The A-Line in partnership with eQualitie.
+The goal is to help reproductive justice organizations navigate website blocking, cyberattacks, and the suppression of abortion-related content on search engines and social media platforms.